poole/hyde/docs/8.0.0-beta.4/upgrade.md

 layout: page
 title: Upgrade
 description: >
-  This documents documents how to upgrade Hydejack to a newer version.
-The methods depends on how you've installed Hydejack.
+  This chapter shows how to upgrade Hydejack to a newer version.
+The method depends on how you've installed Hydejack.
+hide_description: true
 redirect_from:
   - /docs/latest/upgrade/
   - /docs/upgrade/
 ---

+This chapter shows how to upgrade Hydejack to a newer version.
+The method depends on how you've installed Hydejack.

 ## Table of Contents
 {:.no_toc}